LeonorGroell/segmenting-and-clustering-paris/README.md

 # Segmenting and Clustering Neighborhoods in Paris

-This is my project on the segmentation and clustering of Paris'arrondissements depending on their venues categories and dentities of population.
+This is my project on the segmentation and clustering of Paris' arrondissements depending on their venues categories and dentities of population.

 ## Notebook